DHHS→ MeCDC→ Environmental and Community Health→ Health Inspection Program→ Business Answers→ Lodging

 What other requirements should I be aware of?

-Other regulations which may affect operation of a lodging place include, but are not limited to, the Maine Food Code; the Subsurface Wastewater Disposal Rules; the Drinking Water Rules; the Life Safety Code; and the Internal Plumbing Rules; Fire Marshall's Office; and Liquor Licensing.
+Other regulations which may affect operation of a lodging place include, but are not limited to, the Maine Food Code; the Subsurface Wastewater Disposal Rules; the Drinking Water Rules; and the Internal Plumbing Rules (PDF); Fire Marshall's Office; and Liquor Licensing.
 You should also check with your local municipal officials to see if there are local zoning issues or permits that you must obtain before operating your establishment.

 Where can I find the Lodging rules?